 Recent events, together with the increased emphasis from regulators on the insurance industry's need to respond to climate change, must serve as a wake-up call, even for the renewable energy insurance sector.
 We must learn to analyse exposures more thoroughly, taking into account not simply exposure to potential property damage, but any longerterm issues such as restricted site accessibility that exacerbate business interruption losses.
-The conclusions of that analysis must allow the industry to come together to facilitate better risk mitigation and improved standards before the next natural disasters strike.
+The conclusions of that analysis must allow the industry to come together to facilitate better risk mitigation and improved stansasters strike.

-Renewable energy site management and planning for natural catastrophes is of critical importance, as well as loss modelling of exposure to extreme weather, assessing in some cases even site suitability
+Renewable energy site management and planning for natural catastrophes is of critical importance, as well as loss modelling of exposure to extreme weather, assessing in some cases even site suitability dards before the next natural dibecame the fourth-strongest hurricane ever to make landfall in the US, with sustained wind speeds of 150 mph, and caused catastrophic damage.